ZeynepEminoglu/ChessGame-/README.md

 # ChessGame-
-A chess game created in python for my advanced programming testing making a commit and merging with main branch
+A 2 player chess game created in python using the Pygame libary for my advanced programming module 2